quiltedhills/htfc3-kubejs_patches/README.md

 • Various improvements to quests <br/>
 • Added detailed tooltips for various items <br/>
 • Altered item names for some easy-to-confuse items <br/>
-• Renamed some confusing keybinds <br/>
+• Tweaked names for some confusing keybinds <br/>
 • Hostile mob deaths no longer produce pollution <br/>
 • Ported 1.20's unfired clay recycling recipes <br/>
 • Added ceramic shards that can be used for compost <br/>
 • Added recipes for smelting down greenhouse blocks <br/>
 • Increased redstone lamp recipe yield <br/>
+• Added a pressure chamber recipe for Create basins <br/>
+• Reduced the required pressure for some conflicting pressure chamber recipes from 4.0 to 2.0 <br/>
 • Tweaked some sand-related recipes <br/>
 • Cleaned up IE Mixer and IE Bottling Machine JEI recipes <br/>